Mark David Chapman: October–December 1980

-Chapman went to New York in late October 1980 intending to kill Lennon, but left to obtain ammunition from his unwitting friend in Atlanta before returning in November.
-During his October trip to New York, Chapman was inspired by the film Ordinary People to stop his plans.
-He returned to Hawaii and told his wife that he had been obsessed with killing Lennon.
-Chapman showed her the gun and bullets, but she did not inform the police or mental health services.
+Chapman went to New York City in late October 1980 intending to kill Lennon, but left to obtain ammunition from his unwitting friend Dana Reeves in Atlanta before returning in November.
+While in New York, Chapman was inspired by the film Ordinary People to stop his plans.
+He returned to Hawaii and told his wife Gloria that he had been obsessed with killing Lennon, showing her the gun and bullets; Gloria did not inform the police or mental health services.
 Chapman later said that the commandment "thou shalt not kill" flashed on the television at him and was on a wall hanging that his wife put up in their apartment.
 He made an appointment to see a clinical psychologist, but he did not keep it and flew back to New York on December 6, 1980.
 At one point, he considered ending his life by jumping from the Statue of Liberty.

 On December 7, Chapman accosted singer James Taylor at the 72nd Street subway station.
 According to Taylor, "The guy had sort of pinned me to the wall and was glistening with maniacal sweat and talking some freak speak about what he was going to do and his stuff with how John was interested and he was going to get in touch with John Lennon."
 He also reportedly offered cocaine to a taxi driver.
 That night, Chapman and his wife talked on the phone about getting help with his problems by first working on his relationship with God.

 On the morning of December 8, Chapman left his room at the Sheraton Hotel, leaving personal items behind that he wanted the police to find.
-He bought a copy of The Catcher in the Rye in which he wrote "This is my statement", signing it "Holden Caulfield."
+He bought a copy of The Catcher in the Rye in which he wrote "this is my statement", signing it "Holden Caulfield."
 He then spent most of the day near the entrance to the Dakota apartment building where Lennon lived, talking to fans and the doorman.
-Early in the morning, Chapman was distracted and missed seeing Lennon step out of a cab and enter the Dakota.
-Later in the morning, he met Lennon's housekeeper who was returning from a walk with Lennon's five-year-old son Sean.
-Chapman reached in front of the housekeeper to shake Sean's hand and called him a beautiful boy, quoting Lennon's song "Beautiful Boy (Darling Boy)."
+Early in the morning, Chapman was distracted and missed seeing Lennon step out of a taxi and enter the Dakota."
+Later in the morning, he met Lennon's housekeeper, who was returning from a walk with Lennon's five-year-old son Sean.
+Chapman reached in front of the housekeeper to shake Sean's hand and called him a beautiful boy, quoting Lennon's song "Beautiful Boy (Darling Boy).